vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from any IMAP Email System.md

 +++
-title = "Cutover Exchange Online Migration from any IMAP Email System" description = "We will migrate users, email data, and email folders from any IMAP system to Office 365 / Exchange Online." date = 2018-02-02
+title = "Cutover Exchange Online Migration from any IMAP Email System" description = "We will migrate users, email data, and email folders from any IMAP system to Microsoft 365 / Exchange Online." date = 2018-02-02

 [taxonomies]